Keith Downey (politician): 2012 Minnesota Senate campaign

 In 2012, after incumbent state senator Geoff Michel (Senate District 41) decided not to run for re-election to the Senate, Keith Downey decided not to seek re-election to the House seat (41B) and instead sought election to the State Senate for newly renumbered Senate District 49.
 In the general election of November 2012, Downey was defeated by the DFL endorsed candidate Melisa Franzen.
 The race was the most expensive in state history.

 Leadership of the Republican Party of Minnesota

 Downey was elected the Chair of the Republican Party of Minnesota on April 6, 2013, succeeding Pat Shortridge.
+Downey took over after Republicans had lost both the Minnesota House and Senate in the 2012 election and had incurred significant debt.
+In Downey's two terms as Chair, while reducing the party's debt, Republicans won the House majority in the 2014 election, and won both the House and Senate majorities in 2016.

 Personal life

 Downey is married to his wife, Amy.
-They have three children and reside in Edina, Minnesota.
-He is a member of the Minneapolis Regional and Edina Chambers of Commerce.
+They have three children.
+He was a member of the Minneapolis Regional and Edina Chambers of Commerce.
 From 2004 to 2007, he served the Minneapolis Regional Chamber as a board member, executive committee member and public policy committee chairman.
 He was a member of the Hennepin County SW Transportation Corridor Policy Advisory Committee from 2006 to 2008.
 In 2008, Governor Tim Pawlenty appointed him as a board member of the Minnesota Academic Excellence Foundation.